chanzuckerberg/czid-workflows/README.md

 We use GitHub Actions for CI/CD.
 Lint and unit tests run on GitHub from jobs in `.github/workflows/wdl-ci.yml` (triggered on every commit).

+## Contributing

+This project adheres to the Contributor Covenant code of conduct.
+By participating, you are expected to uphold this code.
+Please report unacceptable behavior to opensource@chanzuckerberg.com.

 ## Security

 Please disclose security issues responsibly by contacting security@chanzuckerberg.com.